Bear market in crypto - what is it and how to survive

 If you’re new to investing, then you may be a little confused about the ups and downs of the market.
-This is understandable, and while a bear market is not nearly as fun as one that is shooting up in price, there are some ways to take advantage of it.
-In this article, we’re going to define what a cryptocurrency bear market is.
-We’ll tell you how to survive and even thrive within any trading cycle.
+This is understandable, and while a bear market is not nearly as fun as the one shooting up in price, there are some ways to take advantage of it.
+In this article, we’re going to define what a cryptocurrency bear market is and share with you, how to survive and even thrive within any trading cycle.

 A bear market is a situation when the total value of the market is falling.
 In other words, it is an environment that encourages selling.
 Many times when a bear market occurs investors will be very pessimistic about the potential of future assets, and they may begin selling out of fear.

-As a crypto investor, bear markets can be scary, and you’ll need to work much harder to make money in them and to protect your current gains.
-Below we’ll go over some information about this trading cycle, including how to identify them, how to protect your assets, and how you can continue to profit off your trades in them.
+Bear markets can be scary, and as a crypto investor you’ll need to work much harder to make money here and to protect your current gains.
+Below we’ll go over some information about this trading cycle, including how to identify it, how to protect your assets, and how you can continue to profit off your trades during this down period.

 It can be tough to spot a crypto bear market before it hits.
-Though, they often follow intense bouts of positivity.
+Though, it often follows intense bouts of positivity.
 If the market has recently been pumped up and is experiencing euphoric highs where everyone thinks they are about to be very rich, then a bear market could be incoming.

-Hopefully, you don’t have all your eggs in one basket, and you have diversified properly.
-If not, then you should make a note to do that for next time.
-When the market is at its high point, it’s a good idea to remove some money and put it into other markets that are more stable for safe keeping.
-If you think a bear market is looming, then taking some money out and placing it into stable assets or fiat currencies could be a good move.
+Hopefully, you don’t have all your eggs in one basket, and you have diversified it properly.
+If not, then you should make a note to do that next time.
+When the market is at its high point, it’s a good idea to take some money out and put it into other markets that are more stable for safe keeping.

-Bear markets still have volatility, and as long as there is some movement you can still make money.
-In fact, unless an asset has completely stopped trading activity, there is money to be made there.
-Day trading and arbitrage are still possible on small price movements, and you can use many different short-term strategies to take advantage of tiny rallies to make daily profits or to add to your portfolio.
+Bear markets still have volatility, and as long as there is some movement you can make money.
+In fact, unless an asset has completely stopped trading activity, you can make money here.
+Day trading and arbitrage are still possible on small price movements, and you can use many different short-term strategies to take advantage of tiny rallies to make daily profit or to add to your portfolio.

-Trading in this manner could even double the size of your portfolio before the bear market ends with no further outside investment yourself.
+Trading this way could even double the size of your portfolio before the bear market ends with no further outside investment.
 Bitsgap has many tools available, which can help you to identify and take advantage of these opportunities.
-Smaller repeated profits over the course of several months could be worth just as much or more than waiting to take larger profits later.
+Smaller repeated profit over the course of several months could be worth just as much or more than waiting to take larger profit later.

 A bear market refers to a prolonged timeframe of pessimism for the entire environment.
 Unfortunately for the cryptocurrency, most assets still follow Bitcoin, and this means that even corrections can be extremely painful and cause panic, lowering the entire market’s value.

-It is neither good or bad; it’s just something that happens.
+It is neither good nor bad, but it’s just something that happens.
 Markets move in cycles, and you have to experience all the points in the investment cycle if you want to participate.
-This means you have to take the highs and the lows, the good and the bad.
+This means, you have to take the highs and lows, the good and bad.
 Of course, there can be positive aspects to the bear market for smart investors.

-Like we talked about earlier, bear markets can provide excellent opportunities to accumulate a nest egg for the future.
-However, not every asset will survive the falling trend, and you need to be good at picking out which projects are quality and which ones aren’t.
+Like we said earlier, bear markets can provide excellent opportunities to accumulate a nest egg for the future.
+However, not every asset will survive the falling trend, and you need to be good at picking out, which projects are of a quality and which ones aren’t.
 Use this time to invest in what is on sale but avoid assets with no real use case or following behind them.

-Bitcoin has the most available pricing data, so comparing the bull and bear times for its chart may help you to pinpoint how long we can expect to be in a bear market.
-Since altcoins are so connected to Bitcoin, you’ll need to watch its price movements to see how the rest of the market will react.
+Bitcoin has the most available pricing data, so following its chart for bull and bear trends may help you to pinpoint, how long we can expect to be in a particular state.
+Altcoins are tightly connected to Bitcoin and you’ll need to watch its price movements so as to know, how the rest of the market will react.
 It will take some serious price action and positivity here for the cryptocurrency bear market to end.